Panzerschrek/U-00DC-Sprache/source/docs/en/index.rst

 Introduction
 ============

-Welcome into Ü programming language documentation!
+Welcome to the Ü programming language documentation!

 :doc:`basics`